canstar

 However, not much attention has been paid to the rule changes coinciding with the DMO/VDO.

-As we near 1 July, retailers like Origin Energy and Red Energy are reaching out to customers to prepare them for the reforms.
+As we near 1 July, retailers like Origin Energy and Red Energy are reaching out to customers in their inboxes, preparing them for the reforms to come.

-It’s extremely important to consider how these changes could impact ordinary Aussies.
+It’s extremely important to consider how these tabled reforms could impact ordinary Aussies.

 The changes below are independent of the DMO.
 Instead, the Australian Energy Market Commission (AEMC) is responsible for them.